-E. AFFORDABLE ACCESSORY RESIDENTIAL UNITS
+AFFORDABLE ACCESSORY RESIDENTIAL UNITS

 Meeting Synopsis: AHAC was advised by staff that Accessory Dwelling Units (ADU) are one option to provide affordable rental alternatives.
 ADU is a residential unit that is secondary to the primary residence of the homeowner.
-This could be an accessory dwelling within the primary residence or an attached or freestanding accessory dwelling on the same lot as the primary residence.
+This could be an apartment within the primary residence or an attached or freestanding home on the same lot as the primary residence.
+ADU units are allowed in Martin County CRA districts for rental properties.
+Martin County does allow other areas to have ADU units which are not eligible to be rental units.